 Seattle Journalism Programs

-There are only two universities that offer journalism programs in Seattle.
-Get the details on these two schools, both of which are just a short drive from downtown.
+There are several universities that offer journalism programs in Seattle.
+Get the details on two schools, both of which are just a short drive from downtown.
 Check out the table for information on school types, enrollment figures, tuition rates and more.
 There is also a brief paragraph mentioning another relevant school option.

-- Under one mile from downtown, Seattle University is a Jesuit Catholic school that offers a bachelor's degree in journalism.
-In the 2013 edition of its Best Colleges rankings, U.S. News and World Report placed this school among the top ten regional schools in the West.
+- Just over a mile from downtown, Seattle University is a Roman Catholic school that offers a bachelor's degree in journalism.
+In the 2019 edition of its Best Colleges rankings, U.S. News and World Report placed this school among the top ten regional schools in the West.

-- Seattle Pacific University, which is 3.6 miles from downtown Seattle, is a small Christian university set in the city's Queen Anne Hill neighborhood.
+- Seattle Pacific University, which is 2.5 miles from downtown Seattle, is a school affiliated with the Free Methodist Church and set in the city's Queen Anne Hill neighborhood.
 It offers a journalism track within its bachelor's degree in communication program.

 Find schools that offer these popular programs

 The table below makes it easy to compare the two schools and choose the right one for your needs.